npm/npm/README.md

 If this causes horrible things to happen, you can't say I didn't warn you over and over again until everyone got sick of hearing about it and told me to shut up already.

+It is on the roadmap to make npm do a bunch of chown/setuid stuff when sudoed, so eventually it'll actually be *safer* to run as root than as a user account, but that's a refactor that is slowly progressing.

+If you have feelings about sudo use and what it should imply, then please go add some comments and thoughts on [this issue](http://github.com/isaacs/npm/issues/issue/294).

 ## More Fancy Installing